learn-co-curriculum/react-hooks-state/README.md

 # React State

+## Learning Goals

+- Understand what state is
+- Explain the difference between state and props
+- Initialize and update state in a React component
+- Understand how updating state causes components to re-render

 ## Overview

 In this lesson, we'll dive into component **state**, and see how we can make our components respond to change dynamically by working with the React state system.

-## Objectives

-1. Explain what state is
-2. Explain the difference between state and props
-3. Show examples of how state is defined and updated

 ## What's state?

 Let's quickly talk about what **state** is in React.
-State is data that is **dynamic** in your component.
+State is data that is **dynamic** in your component: it changes over time as users interact with your application.

 A component's state, unlike a component's props, _can_ change during the component's life.

-Consider the limitations of props: for a component's props to change, its **parent** component needs to send it new props (after which, the component would 'remake' itself with the new props).
+Consider the limitations of props: for a component's props to change, its **parent** component needs to send it new props (after which, the component would 're-render' itself with the new props).

 State provides us with a way to maintain and update information _within_ a component _without_ requiring its parent to somehow send updated information.

 Imagine that we have a single component which displays an integer.
 When a user clicks the component, it should increment its integer by 1.
 If we were to